The NYAGI Team

 Willem Van vliet, Ph.D.

-Willem van Vliet is Professor Emeritus of Urban Planning at University of Colorado with over 40 years of experience in urban development around the world.
-He directed the Center for International Research and Education Projects and the Center for Children, Youth and Environments, and has served as a consultant to UN-Habitat on its flagship reports related to aspects of sustainable and equitable human settlement.
-His publications include 11 co-authored and edited books and numerous book chapters and journal articles focused on populations in environments of disadvantage.
-He is interested in how community engagement and research can inform policy development and program evaluation.
+Willem van Vliet is Professor Emeritus of Urban Planning at the University of Colorado with over 40 years of experience in urban development worldwide.
+He served as Director of the Center for International Research and Education Projects and the Center for Children, Youth and Environments, and has been a consultant to UN-Habitat, the United Nations program working towards a better urban future.
+His contributions include recommendations to ensure that cities become more inclusive, sustainable and affordable and function as sources of economic growth and social development.
+Dr. Van Vliet has authored or co-authored 11 books and numerous journal articles.
+His primary interest is in community engagement and the research necessary to inform policy development by emphasizing the voices of populations frequently underrepresented.

 Justine Campbell, RDMS, RVT, CBPN-IC